ddbj/www/ddbj-account-e.md

 - Uploading and downloading of JGA/AGD data via sftp.
 - Job execution on the DFAST web service.

+It takes approximately 5 minutes for account creation or updates to be reflected in the D-way submission system, NBDC Human Database Application System, JGA, and AGD.

 ## Cautions on using the NBDC Human Database Application System {#humandbs}

 When submitting an application in Japanese through the NBDC Human Database Application System, additional information including Japanese names and detailed affiliations is required: